erroronline1/caro/readme.md

 [Content](#content)

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
-Admin, CEO, QMO and purchase have permission to manage these categories, add and edit vendors and products, import pricelists, define filters for trading goods, or disable vendors and products.
+Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists, define filters for trading goods, or disable vendors and products.
 Importing pricelists and trading good filters make use of the [CSV processor](#csv-processor).

 Disabled products are not accessible through the order module.
 Products can be deleted as long as they are not marked as protected.
 Vendors are not deleteable.

-The special permission of *purchase assistant* can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.
+Defined authorizes users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.